BrianWeinstein/presidential-debate-nlp/README.md

 Data
 ----------

 Each of the numbered R script runs independently of the others.
 All of the data generated from `01_transcript_cleaning.R` and `02_annotate_text.R` is in the [data](https://github.com/BrianWeinstein/presidential-debate-nlp/tree/master/data) directory.
-It includes the Vox transcript and all of the responses from the Google NLP API (sentiment, entity, and sentences, and tokens).
+It includes the Vox transcript and all of the responses from the Google NLP API (sentiment, entity, sentences, and tokens).

 Using the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/)